Skip to content

 Native bank feeds into Xero, QuickBooks, and Sage

-The Basic plan is free and covers most early-stage sole traders, freelancers, and micro-businesses.
-Onboarding is fully online and typically completes in days, not the weeks you can expect from traditional Irish bank applications.
+The Basic plan starts from EUR 10/month and covers most early-stage sole traders, freelancers, and micro-businesses.
+Onboarding is fully online and typically completes in days, not the weeks expected from traditional Irish bank applications.

 Physical and virtual debit cards with expense controls

 Issue physical and virtual debit cards to founders, employees, or project-specific spend.
-Built-in spend rules, categories, and receipt capture feed straight into your accounting stack, which removes a layer of manual expense admin.
+Built-in spend rules, categories, and receipt capture feed straight into the accounting stack.
+Many Irish agencies and startups use Revolut cards as their primary expense-management tool before graduating to dedicated tools like Pleo or Soldo.

 EU data residency by default